 In the 1930s, however, the music industry declined with The Great Depression.
-And so, in 1931, the Gramophone Company merged with the American Columbia Gramophone Company (not to be confused with Columbia Records) to become Electrical and Musical Industries.
+And so, in 1931, the Gramophone Company merged with the Graphophone Company (formerly the British branch of Columbia Records, by then an independent company) to become Electrical and Musical Industries.
+(Labels involved in the merger included Columbia, Electrola, His Master's Voice, Odeon, Parlophone, and the discount labels Regal and Zonophone, which underwent a mini-merger to become Regal Zonophone.)
 It was also around this time that it established its famous studio on Abbey Road, and stereo sound systems were developed.

 For a while, EMI served as the European licensee for RCA Victor and Columbia Records, allowing the company to have access to American talent.
 These relationships came to an end in the 1950s.
 To compensate, EMI acquired Capitol Records in 1955, which gave the company its own roster of American stars, including Frank Sinatra and Nat King Cole, among others.

-From this point forward, EMI found considerable success, particularly with the arrival of The Beatles and The Beach Boys in the 1960s.
+From this point forward, EMI found considerable success, particularly with the arrival of The Beatles and The Beach Boys in The '60s.
 They also bought the Grade Organization, of which Lew Grade (head of ITC Entertainment) was a founder, for their access to top talent.
-1969 saw the company buy the Associated British Picture Corporation, giving them extensive film and television assets; they had to dispose of ABPC's majority half-interest in Thames Television, as the ITA feared that Lew Grade (who already operated another ITV company, ATV) would try to take over Thames.
+1969 saw the company buy the Associated British Picture Corporation, giving them extensive film and television assets, including ABPC's majority 51% share of Thames Television, which it retained until the late 1980s and disposed of entirely in the early 1990s.

-In the late 1960s and into the 1970s, EMI sought to expand, establishing new record labels like Harvest Records (an imprint dedicated to Progressive Rock and other "hippie" genres) and acquiring existing ones, for instance United Artists Records and the latter label's jazz subsidiary Blue Note.
+In the late 1960s and into The '70s, EMI sought to expand, establishing new record labels like Harvest Records (an imprint dedicated to Progressive Rock and other "hippie" genres) and acquiring existing ones, for instance United Artists Records and the latter label's jazz subsidiary Blue Note.
+EMI would change UA's name back to Liberty Records, since the label was no longer associated with the film studio.
 In 1978, it formed a second major US label, EMI America Records.
 In 1979, it merged with Thorn Electrical Industries to form Thorn EMI.
 Their film business went from highs to lows — hits like The Deer Hunter, Convoy, and Death On The Nile, and bombs like the 1980 remake of The Jazz Singer, Honky Tonk Freeway and Can't Stop the Music.
 The last one was a film starring The Village People, released during the height of the anti-disco backlash.
 This, along with bombs like Raise the Titanic! and The Legend of the Lone Ranger, mean that EMI's new American joint-venture with ITC, Associated Film Distribution, was dead in the water (resulting in AFD's remaining backlog being sold to Universal).
 This caused them to wind down their film operation, before selling it all to The Cannon Group in 1986 (including their half-interest in Thorn EMI Video, a joint-venture home video label with HBO).
 The library's gone from owner to owner over the years and currently rests with StudioCanal (itself a sister company of EMI through Vivendi).

-Through the 1990s, EMI continued to expand, acquiring even more record labels, including Chrysalis Records, Virgin Records and their artists.
+Through the 1990s, EMI continued to expand, acquiring even more record labels, including Chrysalis Records, Virgin Records (including Charisma Records, which Virgin owned by then) and their artists.
 In 1996, the group demerged from Thorn, becoming EMI Group PLC.

 Entering the 2000s, with Thorn gone, EMI seemed to be pressing the metaphorical reset button, focusing exclusively on music.
 Unfortunately, that strategy ended up working against them in the long run.
 With the rise of digital music sharing and sales (the former of which, in turn, coincided with rising piracy), EMI differed from other music companies in that they took a more laissez-faire approach by not committing to strict digital copy protection.
 While this helped the company avoid PR disasters like Sony BMG's rootkit scandal, it ended up hurting them in a business standpoint since they were also liberally spending millions to keep artists on their payroll, and many of these artists were long past their prime.
 As a result, EMI's profits and market share suffered.
 EMI attempted to address these concerns by placing an unsolicited takeover offer for Warner Music Group, but they backed off when WMG pulled the Pac-Man defense (WMG offering its own takeover offer for EMI).